 - Use a strong call to action (CTA) on each page.
 Drive your audiences to act by telling them what you want them to do and how.
 For example, do you want them to contact your company?
 Register for a demo?
 Download an e-book?

-Step 11: Add, Update and Promote Content
+Step 11: Add, update and promote content

 Fresh content and updates keep people coming back for more and improve your site’s visibility in search.
 Whether you add new blog posts, case studies, employee features or other content, make sure you keep your business and site goals in mind, as well as your audiences’ needs.
 When possible, keep it timeless to avoid looking outdated.

-Be sure to promote new content via email and social media to increase traffic to your site and get eyes on the content you worked so hard to create.
+Finally, be sure to promote new content via email and social media to increase traffic to your site and get eyes on the content you worked so hard to create.
 You can also encourage people to visit other pages on your site by including links to relevant and related content.

-Planning and writing a content-first website often takes more time than companies think it will.
+In conclusion, planning and writing a content-first website often takes more time than companies think it will.
 Plan well ahead and build flexibility into your schedule to accommodate all of the moving parts and potential hiccups.
 You will encounter them, so it’s best to prepare now for such a big project.